-Back in December, I got to celebrate paying off all of my debt by going to the one place I'd dreamed of going for over six years: Harry Potter World.
+Back in December, I got to go somewhere I'd dreamed of going for over six years: Harry Potter World.
 AND YOU GUYS it completely lived up to all of my expectations, and then some.
 I was pretty much a twelve year old the whole time I was there, and truly had the time of my life entering into the magical world dreamed up by my girl J.K.
 Prior to the trip, I had heard that there were a lot of hidden gems throughout the two parks - Hogsmeade Village and Diagon Alley - so before making my way to Orlando, I made sure to do my research and compile a list of HP World Secrets.
 Make sure to keep reading for some of those trickled throughout this post as I share some of my experience at the Wizarding World of Harry Potter!

 Like mentioned above, Harry Potter World spans Universal Orlando's two parks: Universal and Islands of Adventure.
 So if you want the whole HPW experience, you really need to get park hopper passes... trust me, it's worth it.
 Once you get there, I recommend starting at Islands of Adventure since that is where Diagon Alley is located.
 As you prepare to have your little muggle heart burst, imagine you're a first year getting ready to head into the magical world for the first time, just like Harry when he found out he was really a wizard (year one, Sorcerer's Stone).
 Make your way to the back of the park, and all of a sudden you'll notice you're in London, staring right at King's Cross Station.
 Secret #1: head into the red telephone booth, dial "MAGIC" (62442), and get connected directly to the Ministry of Magic.
 Then head over to the Knight Bus, and be sure to strike up a conversation with Stan Shunpike and the shrunken head.
 Secret #2: the shrunken head will talk to you directly, even using your name and cracking jokes at your expense.